QDeltaSoft/qradiopredict/README.md

 QRadioPredict
 ====

 QRadioPredict is an experimental software for VHF-UHF propagation prediction and radio coverage analysis.
-Currently it works on Linux and has the following features:
+Currently it works on Linux and Windows 32 bit (Vista) and has the following features:
 - Uses the Irregular Terrain Model, also known as Longley-Rice
 - Can be used as a repeater site planing tool
 - Static signal plot coverage, distance configurable